Job code

 • Develop and implement program and strategic planning; implement and oversee the development of countywide policies, procedures, and business practices; evaluate goals, objectives, priorities, and activities to improve performance and outcomes; recommend and establish administrative controls, improvements, ordinances and regulations; develop procedures to implement new and/or changing regulatory requirements.

-• Provide executive expertise to the Department Director Principal (COO) in developing and implementing strategic plans, annual goals and objectives and county business, mission and goals; recommend effective programs, policies, procedures, ordinances and regulations; oversee and prepare reports, policy reviews and studies; present information regarding the county’s financial status, goals, objectives, operations, successes and challenges; execute special projects and studies; serve as a senior level advisor to the County Chair and Board of Commissioners.
+• Provide executive expertise to the Department Director Principal (COO) in developing and implementing strategic plans, annual goals and objectives and county business, missions, and goals; recommend effective programs, policies, procedures, ordinances and regulations; oversee and prepare reports, policy reviews and studies; present information regarding the county’s financial status, goals, objectives, operations, successes, and challenges; execute special projects and studies; serve as a senior level advisor to the County Chair and Board of Commissioners.

 • Direct and approve through subordinate director(s) and manager(s) the planning, prioritizing, assigning, supervising, training, and review of the work of a diverse workforce; act as a resource, and provide direction, guidance, and leadership to staff; advise on the more complex and sensitive concerns and issues; select, direct, and manage the work of consultants.